allenlim-0627/whitelistDApp/README.md

 Npm Library used in this project:

 Hardhat - https://www.npmjs.com/package/hardhat<br>
+Hardhat is an Ethereum development environment and framework designed for full stack development in Solidity. <br>
 Used for developing smart contract, compile and deploy.

 dotenv - https://www.npmjs.com/package/dotenv<br>